Skip to main content

 • [June 2026]: Golden Tempo won the Belmont Stakes at Saratoga, strengthening his position in the summer three-year-old picture and giving bettors a new angle for Breeders’ Cup Classic futures.
 Attention then shifted toward Royal Ascot, the Stephen Foster, the Haskell, and the next wave of summer market movement.

 • [May 2026]: The Preakness, moving to Laurel Park while Pimlico undergoes renovations, looked set to be a battle between the Ortiz brothers.
-The absence of Kentucky Derby winner Golden Tempo ensured there would not be a Triple Crown winner in 2026 and threw betting lines on the race wide open.
+The absence of Kentucky Derby winner Golden Tempo ensured there would not be a Triple Crown winner in 2026.
+This threw betting lines on the race wide open.

-• [April 2026]: Leading into the Kentucky Derby, the final betting lines for the top contenders to win The Run For The Roses were becoming clearer, and Kentucky Derby betting trends and prop bets were coming into focus.
+• [April 2026]: Leading into the Kentucky Derby, the final betting lines for the top contenders to win The Run For The Roses were becoming clearer.
+Kentucky Derby betting trends and prop bets were coming into focus.

-• [March 2026]: Kentucky Derby prep races continued to impact the board, with points standings influencing odds movement and pushing consistent runners into the +800 to +1000 range.
+• [March 2026]: Kentucky Derby prep races continued to impact the board.
+Points standings were influencing odds movement and pushing consistent runners into the +800 to +1000 range.

 • [March 2026]: Dubai World Cup created volatility in international markets, with odds shifting rapidly following late withdrawals and track condition changes.